Ruling Out Dark Energy Model induced by de-Sitter Regions of Non-Singular Black Holes with Planck2018, DESI BAO, and Union3 Supernovae: Summary

 \section{Summary}

-In this paper, I investigated whether cosmologically coupled black holes (CCBHs) can serve as the origin of dark energy by examining their impact on cosmological observations.
-The cosmological data analysis for the CCBH model was performed using Planck 2018 CMB data, as well as CMB lensing, DESI DR2 BAO, and Union3 supernovae datasets.
-In this study, the modification of black hole geometry was translated into an effective mass, and the energy density of CCBHs was parameterized in terms of the conventional black hole mass density, as described in Eq.\ref{rho_ccbh}.
+In this paper, we examined the concept of a dark energy model induced by the de-Sitter regions around black holes (SdSDE).
+We investigated whether SdSDE can serve as the origin of dark energy by examining their impact on cosmological observations.
+The cosmological data analysis for the SdSDE model was performed using Planck 2018 CMB data, as well as CMB lensing, DESI DR2 BAO, and Union3 supernovae datasets.
+In this study, the modification of black hole geometry was translated into an effective mass, and the energy density of SdSDEs was parameterized in terms of the conventional black hole mass density, as described in Eq.\ref{rho_ccbh}.
 Additionally, the relic black hole mass density estimated from the simulated mass function in Refs.\cite{2022ApJ...924...56S, 2022ApJ...934...66S} can be used in this context.

 According to the MCMC analysis using the aforementioned datasets, several cosmological parameters showed significant deviations from their values in the $\Lambda$CDM model.
-In particular, I found a larger value of the Hubble constant $H_0$, which may offer a possible hint toward resolving the so-called "Hubble tension."
-However, the overall $\chi^2$ values obtained for the CCBH model were worse than those for $\Lambda$CDM, indicating a poorer fit to the combined data.
+In particular, we found a larger value of the Hubble constant $H_0$.
+However, the overall $\chi^2$ values obtained for the SdSDE model were worse than those for $\Lambda$CDM, and we found that the Akaike Information Criterion defference is $\Delta_\mathrm{AIC} = \Delta \chi^2 \sim 53$ since the number of free parameters is identical between the SdSDE and $\Lambda \mathrm{CDM}$ models.
+We therefore conclude that the SdSDE model is strongly disfavored by the combined CMB+BAO+SN data.

-It should be noted that the current results are not yet sufficient for a definitive conclusion, as several approximations were employed throughout the analysis.
-These include the use of an approximate form for the mass function in Eq.\ref{schechtergaussian} and the polynomial fitting of the black hole mass density in Eq.\ref{rho_polynomial}.
+It should be noted that the current results are based on several approximations.
+These include the use of an approximate form for the mass function in Eq.~\ref{schechtergaussian} and the polynomial fitting of the black hole mass density in Eq.~\ref{rho_polynomial}.
+Recent JWST results indicate a larger number of AGNs than expected at high redshift.
+Therefore, the realistic black hole mass function may differ from the approximation used in this study.

-Finally, while the contribution of black holes as CCBHs is significant on the $\mathrm{Mpc}^3$ scale, the effect of cosmological coupling is suppressed by a factor of approximately $10^{-16}$ compared to the conventional mass contribution on the $\mathrm{pc}^3$ scale.
-Therefore, it is difficult to probe the CCBH model through astrophysical phenomena at small (galactic or binary) scales.
+Finally, while the contribution of black holes as SdSDEs is significant on the $\mathrm{Mpc}^3$ scale, the effect of SdS region is suppressed by a factor of approximately $10^{-16}$ compared to the conventional mass contribution on the $\mathrm{pc}^3$ scale.
+Therefore, it is difficult to probe the SdSDE model through astrophysical phenomena at small (galactic or binary) scales.